top of page

 Books & Gavel - KS11806.jpg

-Judgment enforcement (legal efforts to satisfy judgments on behalf of creditors who have already won their lawsuits) is a major component of Ariel Berschadsky’s law practice.
-Applying tenacity, experience, and a thorough knowledge of this area of law, the firm has been able to achieve numerous successes on behalf of its clients.
-This firm has represented individuals, companies, and other law firms which have won judgments but need help to hunt down debtor assets and seize them on behalf of their own clients.
+Judgment enforcement (legal efforts to satisfy judgments on behalf of creditors who have already won their lawsuits) is a major component of my law practice.
+Applying tenacity, experience, and a thorough knowledge of this area of law, I have achieved numerous successes on behalf of my clients.
+I represent individuals and companies, as well as other law firms that have won judgments but need help to hunt down and seize debtor assets on behalf of their own clients.

-Typical methods used to find assets include serving restraining notices to banks, mutual fund companies, and even the debtor's own customers in order to freeze them, serving information subpoenas to third parties in order
+Typical methods include serving restraining notices to banks, mutual funds, brokerages, and the debtor's customers in order to freeze assets, serving information subpoenas to third parties in order to locate assets, filing turnover proceedings, and garnishing wages.
+If necessary, an additional lawsuit for

-Examples of judgment enforcement matters on behalf of recent clients include:
+Representative examples of my firm's judgment enforcement matters include:

 Represented textile importer against various individuals and affiliated New York companies in order to obtain and then enforce a $53,300 judgment.
-These judgment debtors had, in one form or another, over 50 uncollected judgments against them, presenting significant challenges for judgment enforcement.
+These judgment debtors had over 50 uncollected judgments against them, presenting significant challenges for judgment enforcement.
 Successfully opposed their Motion to Vacate Default Judgment, and then employed a wide variety of collection techniques including asset searches, information subpoenas, property executions, and restraining orders to achieve settlement.

-After winning a $57,568 judgment on behalf of Canadian photographic equipment wholesaler Carman’s Foto Source against 520 Camera Corp., conducted extensive discovery and asset investigations.
+After obtaining $57,568 judgment on behalf of Canadian photographic equipment wholesaler against New York-based retailer, conducted extensive discovery and asset investigations.
 Based on information uncovered, filed a new lawsuit against defendant's shareholder alleging fraudulent conveyance, undercapitalization, and failure to adhere to corporate formalities.
-That case settled shortly thereafter and client received what he was owed.
+That case settled shortly thereafter and client received what it was owed.
+(Carman's Foto Source v.
+520 Camera Corp., NYS Supreme Court, NY Cty, Index #107286/03; Carman's Foto Source v.
+David Edery, NYS Supreme Court, NY Cty, Index #38927/04)

-Represented California-based businesswoman with $3.5 million judgment against owner of co-op apartment in New York.
-The apartment was actively being marketed for sale, so a Temporary Restraining Order was obtained to prevent the sale until its shares could be transferred to the judgment creditor.
-This process was further complicated by the fact that the property had been liened to a third party in order to enable the debtor to evade his creditors.
+Represented California-based businesswoman with $3.5 million judgment against owner of co-op apartment in New York, which was actively being marketed for sale.
+Obtained a Temporary Restraining Order to prevent the sale until the co-op shares could be seized, a process that was further complicated by the fact that the property had been liened to a third party in order to artificially encumber it and enable the debtor to evade his creditors.
 The TRO was granted and that portion of the dispute was then settled.

 bottom of page